jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 #### 1.2.2 PCI

-The PCI bus is based on the PCI Local Bus Revision 2.3 specifications[[2]](#2) and is discussed in detail in Section 2.
+The PCI bus is based on the PCI Local Bus Revision 2.3 specifications and is discussed in detail in the AmigaPCI PCI Hardware Developer Reference.
 All efforts are made to align implemented PCI features completely with the PCI Local Bus Revision 2.3.
-There are no shortcuts, workarounds, or "tricks".
 Discussion of implemented features will work exactly as detailed in the PCI Local Bus Revision 2.3 specifications.

 #### 1.2.3 Video Slot